BoCupp-Microsoft/WebViewPreLaunch/README.md

 // Run whatever startup code you want while WV2 starts on a background thread

+// Wait for pre-launch to finish so that we can either continue or close it down cleanly. webview_prelaunch_controller->WaitForPreLaunch();
-// Build up new args through whatever mechanism

-auto cached_args = webview_prelaunch_controller->ReadCachedWebViewPreLaunchArguments(args_path);
+// Build up new args through whatever mechanism and compare them to what we started our pre-launch with. auto cached_args = webview_prelaunch_controller->ReadCachedWebViewPreLaunchArguments(args_path);
 if (!cached_args.has_value() || args != cachedArgs.value()) {
     // Can't use the pre-launched tree this time.
-    // Cache the args to help the next launch and close the pre-launched processes. webview_prelaunch_controller->CacheWebViewPreLaunchArguments(args_path, args);
+    // Cache the new args to help the next launch and close the pre-launched processes. webview_prelaunch_controller->CacheWebViewPreLaunchArguments(args_path, args);
-    webview_prelaunch_controller->Close();
+    webview_prelaunch_controller->Close(/*wait_for_browser_process_exit*/true);
+    webview_prelaunch_controller->WaitForClose();
 }

-webview_prelaunch_controller->WaitForPreLaunch();

 // Create your own WV2

+// Call Close at any time after your WV2 controller has been created to start shutting down the background pre-launch thread webview_prelaunch_controller->Close(/*wait_for_browser_process_exit*/false);

+// Call WaitForClose when we are ready to exit the main thread webview_prelaunch_controller->WaitForClose();
 ```

 ## Additional Notes